Common merganser: Habits

-In most places, the common merganser is equally at home in salt and fresh water.
-In larger streams and rivers, they float down with the current for a few miles and either fly back or, more commonly, fish their way back, diving all the way.
-In smaller streams, they are present in pairs or smaller groups, and they float down, twisting round and round in the rapids, or fishing vigorously in a deep pool at the foot of a waterfall or rapid.
-When swimming leisurely, they position themselves in the water much like dabbling ducks, but they also swim deep in the water like cormorants, especially when swimming upstream.
-They often sit on a rock in the middle of the water, similar to cormorants, often with their wings half-open to the sun.
-To rise from the water, they flap along the surface for many yards.
+The common merganser is equally at home in salt and fresh water.
+In larger streams and rivers, they float down with the current for a few miles and either fly or, more commonly, fish their way back.
+When swimming leisurely, they both float on top and swim deep in the water like cormorants, especially when swimming upstream.
+They often sit on a rock in the middle of the water, similar to cormorants, with their wings half-open to the sun.
+To rise from the water, they flap along the surface.
 Once they are airborne, their flight is strong and fast.

-They often fish in a group forming a semicircle and driving the fish into shallow water, where they are easy to catch.
+They often fish in a group by forming a semicircle and driving the fish into shallow water where they are easier to catch.
 Their normal vocalisation is a low, harsh croak, but during the breeding season, males and juveniles produce a plaintive, soft whistle.
-They are generally wary, and one or more birds will remain on sentry duty to warn the flock of approaching danger.
+One or more birds will remain on sentry duty to warn the flock of approaching danger.
 If disturbed, they will often disgorge food before moving.
-Although they move clumsily on land, they resort to running when pushed to do so, assuming a very upright position similar to penguins, and frequently falling and stumbling.
+They move clumsily on land, running only when necessary in a very upright position similar to penguins, frequently falling and stumbling.

 Breeding

 Nesting is usually in a tree cavity, so the species requires mature forest as its breeding habitat; they also readily use large nest boxes where these are available, requiring an entrance hole 15 cm in diameter.
-In treeless areas such as the mountains of Central Asia, they use holes in cliffs and steep, high banks, sometimes a considerable distances from the water.
+In treeless areas such as the mountains of Central Asia, they use holes in cliffs and steep, high banks, sometimes at considerable distances from the water.
 The female lays 6–17 (most often 8–12) white to yellowish eggs, and raises one brood per season.
+Eggs measure 6–7.2 cm (2.4–2.8 in) in length and 4.3–5 cm (1.7–2.0 in) in width.
 The ducklings are carried by the mother on her back to rivers or lakes immediately after hatching, where they feed on freshwater invertebrates and small fish fry, fledging at 60–70 days of age.
 The young are sexually mature at two years of age.
 Common mergansers are known to form crèches, with single females having been observed with over 70 ducklings at one time.